-Insight: YEEZY Boost 350 V2
+In-depth analysis: YEEZY Boost 350 V2

 When dropout opened in 2018, the adidas YEEZY Boost 350 V2 had already been the most popular sneaker silhouette on the market for about 2 years.

 The 350 V2 wasn't Kanye's first foray into the sneaker world, nor was it his first project with adidas (that honor belongs to 2005's Kanye West Rod Laver).
-But it was the sneaker that proved Kanye could sell hundreds of thousands of units without losing demand or ruining his reputation as a style icon.
+But it was the sneaker that proved Kanye could sell hundreds of thousands of units without losing demand or tarnishing his reputation as a style icon.

 Here's everything you need to know about the adidas YEEZY Boost 350 V2.